bloominstituteoftechnology/Web-ReactRouterI-Guided-Project/readme.md

   * In the old days, setting window.location was the only way to programmatically change the URL.
   * Unfortunately this technique causes a full page reload and a 404 if the page does not exist.
   * To avoid a reload, the `hashbang` method was used to change the URL of the browser.
-  * Now we can manipulate the browser history with the `history` object.
+  * Now we can manipulate the browser history with the `history` object (without causing reload).
   * Show this MDN page: `https://developer.mozilla.org/en-US/docs/Web/API/History_API`.
   * Demonstrate the methods on `history`: `forward()`, `back()`, `go()`.
-  * Local `location.pathname` can be changed programmatically without causing reload.
   * Adding an entry to the history: `history.pushState()`.
   * Listening for the `popstate` event.
-Only triggers when interacting with browser!
+Only triggers when interacting with browser (anchor tags, back button...)!

 ## Implementing a Link Component That Changes URL locally
   * Build a class `Link` component that uses `history.pushState()` and an anchor tag to navigate user without reload.